John Gregory (footballer)

 John Charles Gregory (born 11 May 1954) is an English former football player and manager.
-He last served as the head coach of Super League Kerala side Malappuram.
+He was most recently the head coach of Super League Kerala side Malappuram.

-As a player, he was a versatile midfielder who started his career at Northampton Town and later played for Brighton & Hove Albion, QPR, Derby and Aston Villa.
+As a player, he was a versatile midfielder who started his career at Northampton Town and later played for Brighton & Hove Albion, Queens Park Rangers, Derby County and Aston Villa.
 He won six caps for England.

 He later managed Portsmouth, Plymouth Argyle, Wycombe Wanderers, Aston Villa, Derby County, Queens Park Rangers, Maccabi Ahi Nazareth, Ashdod, Kairat, Crawley Town and Chennaiyin.